 Certain Plan investments are shares of registered investment companies and common/collective trusts managed by an affiliate of the Charles Schwab Trust Company.
 Charles Schwab Trust Company is the trustee of the Plan and, therefore, these transactions qualify as party-in-interest transactions.
 The expenses of administering the Plan are paid by the Company except for certain trustee and investment management fees which are charged to the Plan.
-Administrative expenses paid by the Plan to the trustee totaled \$100,371 and \$12,745 for the years ended December 31, 2017 and 2016, respectively.
+Administrative expenses incurred by the Plan for services performed by the trustee totaled \$93,345 and \$101,655 for the years ended December 31, 2018 and 2017, respectively.
 Investment management expenses, which are paid to an affiliate of the trustee, are paid from the investment funds and are reflected in the net appreciation/depreciation of those investments.
 The Hudson Global Stock Fund and member loans are also assets that qualify as party-in-interest transactions.
-The Plan's investment in the Hudson Global Stock Fund, which principally invests in the Company's common stock, was \$696,002 and \$555,735 as of December 31, 2017 and 2016, respectively.
+The Plan's investment in the Hudson Global Stock Fund, which principally invests in the Company's common stock, was \$434,250 and \$696,002 as of December 31, 2018 and 2017, respectively.